J-1 Visa Systems Engineer Jobs

 Check the 2-year home residency requirement upfront

-Government-funded J-1 exchange visitors and those from countries on the State Department skills list face a two-year home residency requirement before changing to H-1B or green card status.
+Government-funded J-1 exchange visitors and those from countries on the State Department skills list face a two-year home residency requirement before changing to H-1B visa or green card status.
 Confirm your situation with your sponsor before signing an offer.

 Verify host employer acceptance before sponsor enrollment